What is Smoke Testing?

 Smoke Testing Process

-- Receive new software build.
+- Receive new software build from development team

-- Identify critical functionalities to test.
+- Identify critical functionalities to test

-- Execute smoke test cases.
+- Execute smoke test cases (manual or automated)

-- Report major defects if found.
+- Report major defects if found

-- Decide whether the build is stable for further testing.
+- Decide whether the build is stable for further testing

-️ Example
+Real-world Example

 Example: After a new build of an e-commerce app, testers perform smoke testing to check if login, product search, and checkout functions are working before detailed functional testing.

-Best Practices
+Best Practices for Smoke Testing

-- Focus on critical functionality
+Focus on critical functionality only

-- Use a small set of test cases
+Use a small set of test cases (10-15 maximum)

-- Automate smoke tests if possible
+Automate smoke tests for faster execution

-- Run smoke tests on every new build
+Run smoke tests on every new build